A Low Effort Approach to Structured CNN Design Using PCA: Results for Optimizing Network Structures

 \subsection{Results and Discussion}

-Putting together the ideas discussed, we summarize the results of employing this method on some standard networks in Table \ref{table1}.
+Putting together the ideas discussed, the results of employing this method on some standard networks are summarized in Table \ref{table1}.
 Each configuration is shown as a vector.
 Each component in the vector corresponds to a layer, with the value equal to the number of filters in a convolutional layer, and `M' refers to a maxpool layer.
-There are 4 network-dataset combinations considered, CIFAR-10/VGG-16, CIFAR-100/VGG-19, ImageNet/AlexNet and ImageNet/VGG-19.
+There are 5 network-dataset combinations considered, CIFAR-10/VGG-16, CIFAR-10/MobileNet, CIFAR-100/VGG-19, ImageNet/AlexNet and ImageNet/VGG-19.
 The row for significant dimensions just lists out the number of filters in that layer that explain 99.9\% of the variance.
 This will make up the layer-wise width of the optimized architecture.
 If these dimensions contract at a certain layer, then the final configuration has the contracting layers removed, thus optimizing the depth of the network.
-The table also shows the corresponding reduction in the number of parameters and operations.
+The table also shows the corresponding computational efficiency achieved, characterized by the reduction in number of parameters and operations.

-\textbf{CIFAR-10, VGG-16\_BN} We applied the batch normalized version of VGG-16 to CIFAR-10.
-The layer-wise significant dimension are shown in Table \ref{table1}.
-We notice that in the third block of 3 layers of 256 filters, the layer right before maxpool does not add significant dimensions, while the layer after maxpool has an expanded number of significant dimensions.
-So we move the maxpool to before this layer, and remove the layer.
-In the third block, we see only one layer that expands the significant dimensions, so we retain that and remove all subsequent layers.
-The final network halves the depth to 7 layers with only a 0.7\% drop in accuracy.
-The number of operations and parameters are reduced to 0.35X and 0.13X the original network, respectively.
+\textbf{CIFAR-10, VGG-16\_BN:} The batch normalized version of VGG-16 was applied to CIFAR-10.
+The layer-wise significant dimensions are shown in Table \ref{table1}.
+From the table, it can be seen that in the third block of 3 layers of 256 filters, the conv layer right before maxpool does not add significant dimensions, while the layer after maxpool has an expanded number of significant dimensions.
+Hence, the conv layer before maxpool was removed while retaining the maxpool layer.
+In the third block, only one layer expands the significant dimensions, so it was retained and all subsequent layers were removed.
+The final network halved the depth to 7 layers with only a 0.7\% drop in accuracy.
+The resulting significant dimensions and layer removal is visualized in Fig. \ref{fig:cifar10pic}.
+The number of operations and parameters are reduced by 1.9X and 3.7X respectively.